hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * time series data for import are provided in `ImportBackup` (01/01/2008 - 31/12/2012)
 * available workflows: importTimeSeries, runUpdateLahnH and runForecastLahnH
 * macro DemoLahnH bundles the workflows

+## Run the provided HydPy model via Delft-FEWS
+* set current system time to match the time line of the sample time series (01/01/2008 - 31/12/2012)
+* copy time series data from `ImportBackup` to `Import`
+* execute the provided workflows: importTimeSeries, runUpdateLahnH and runForecastLahnH, don't forget to approve the forecast after running runUpdateLahnH
+* explore the data...